Evolutionary Dynamics of a Lattice Dimer: a Toy Model for Stability vs. Affinity Trade-offs in Proteins: Equilibrium properties for various stressor strengths

 Additionally, we characterize the binding modes between the two structures using the quantity $\lambda_{ij}$ - which is another score computed again from the inferred couplings $J_{ij}$ that we used to assess the quality of the functional binding mode against the remaining $143$ modes.
 Indeed, in \cite{jacquin2016benchmarking} the authors observe a linear dependency between the couplings and the MJ energy matrix, with a slope given by $\lambda_{ij}$ for each pair $(i,j)$.
 Such slope can be computed as

 where the sum runs over all the possible amino acids.
 The quantities $\lambda_{ij}$ can then be seen as a measure of the coevolutionary constraints imposed by the design of the two structures.\\ The projection scores $\expval{\lambda}$, averaged over the nine binding contacts for each binding mode, are shown in \cref{fig:projections} (left panel).
-Among them, we have identified some relevant subsets as follows (see \cref{fig:projections} right panel for a visual representation with the associated color code): \begin{itemize} \item single red peak corresponds to the functional binding and it is the highest one; \item four orange peaks corresponding to binding modes where, keeping $S_A$ fixed, we put $S_C$ in the functional mode and we rotate it of $180^{\circ}$ around each of the four sides of the interacting face.
-In these four new configurations, three out of nine binding contacts are shared with those of the original functional mode.
-An example of such configuration is in \cref{fig:projections}, right panel a); \item black subset corresponds to binding modes where one out of nine contacts is shared with the functional mode.
-It can be a corner contact or a middle-side contact, \ie{} $1-7$ or $18-8$ respectively.
-There are in total $32$ of such binding modes, excluding the orange and red ones.
-An example of such configuration is in \cref{fig:projections}, right panel b); \item pink subset contains all binding modes where either we put a corner site of one functional face in contact with one of the remaining three corner sites of the other functional face (\eg{} contacts $1-9$, $1-5$ and $1-3$ belong to proper binding modes of this subset) or, equivalently, we put a central site of one functional face in contact with the remaining three central sites of the other functional face (\eg{} contacts $18-4$, $18-2$ and $18-8$ belong to proper binding modes of this subset).
-There are $42$ of such binding modes excluding the green ones.
-An example of such configuration is in \cref{fig:projections}, right panel c); \item three green binding modes that differ from the functional one by a $90^{\circ}$ rotation.
-In this subset we have all functional contacts mismatched, apart from the central one $19-1$.
-An example of such configuration is in \cref{fig:projections}, right panel d). \end{itemize} In the four orange configurations, the scores $\lambda_{ij}$ associated to the three binding contacts of the functional mode are very high and thus are responsible for a large value of $\expval{\lambda}$.
-The same holds for black configurations, where this time only one $\lambda_{ij}$ is high.
-Surprisingly the orange peaks are almost $1/3$ of the red one and the black ones are on average almost $1/9$ of the red one.\\ Conversely, the pink and green configurations have, respectively, one and eight negative scores thus resulting in binding modes that we strongly avoid.
+Among them, we have identified some relevant subsets depending on the number of maintained/mismatched contacts involving the interacting faces wrt the functional binding mode contacts (see \cref{fig:projections}, right panel for a visual representation with the associated color code): \begin{itemize} \item single red peak corresponds to the functional binding and it is the highest one; \item four orange peaks corresponding to binding modes where three functional contacts are still maintained.
+An example of such configuration is in \cref{fig:projections}, right panel a); \item black subset corresponds to binding modes where one out of nine binding contacts is still present.
+An example of such configuration is in \cref{fig:projections}, right panel b); \item pink subset contains all binding modes where there is at least one mismatched contact.
+An example of such configuration is in \cref{fig:projections}, right panel c); \item three green binding modes that have eight out of nine mismatched contacts.
+An example of such configuration is in \cref{fig:projections}, right panel d). \end{itemize}